 The abridged version of the tenth anniversary movie had all three series protagonists chew out Paradox for his harsh methods in averting a Bad Future.

-An odd example happens in the third season of Yu-Gi-Oh!
-GX.
-Yubel spends the whole time blaming Judai for abandoning her, claiming that what happened to her is his fault.
+An odd example happens in the third season; Yubel spends the whole time blaming Judai for abandoning her, claiming that what happened to her is his fault.
 What's odd about this?
 Judai eventually realizes that she's right.
 In fact, he decides to make amends, taking full responsibility for Yubel by bonding her soul to his.